quantumatic/stellar/crates/README.md

 - `ry_ast` - Defines the AST nodes.
 - `ry_lexer` - Implements the lexer.
 - `ry_parser` - Implements the parser.
-- `ry_source_file` - Implements some utility functions for easier work with the source code.
+- `ry_workspace` - Implements some utility functions for easier work with the source code.
 - `ry_interner` - Implements the identifier interner for the Ry programming language (see [crate documentation](/ry_interner/README.md) for more details).
 - `ry_diagnostics` - Implements the diagnostics for the Ry programming language compiler.